arunoda/meteor-ddp-analyzer/README.md

 ### Very Simple DDP Proxy which logs DDP messages

-> Only for debugging purpose, useful if only used with single client
+> Only for debugging purpose, useful if only used with a single client

 ## Installation